beosro/diy-cheap-cat-feeder/README.md

 -  A USB-A to Micro USB cable.
 -  Dremel or drill.

 Around 35€ if you a have a spare charger at home.
 Even cheaper if you get bulk sensors and Lolins or WeMos from Bangood or Aliexpress.
-The most expensive item is the Dispenser and usually they arren't very well made...
+The most expensive item is the Dispenser and usually they aren't very well made...
 But if we got the mechanics and automations, a cilinder and a D shape rotary axis is really easy to make in 3d ;)

 # Here's what you need for software:
 -  <a href=https://www.home-assistant.io/>Home Assistant</a>